thosgood/this-weeks-finds/markdown/151-200/week182.md

 H^i,j^(M).

-So now, what\'s nonabelian Hodge theory?
+So now, what's nonabelian Hodge theory?

 The basic idea is simple: instead of askng what extra structure the *homology groups* get when M is a complex manifold, we ask what extra